Ceudan/Predicting-Student-Question-Performance/README.md

 ![Image of Equation showing Expected Squared error decomposed into bias, varience of y, and variance of t](images/bias_variance.png)

+y represents the output of our model, while t represents the correct label. y and t are random variables, with uncertaintly in y coming from our choice of data, and uncertainty in t comes from the labelling process.

 ### K-Nearest Neighbors

 ### Item Response Theory